 As much as I’ve found unique ways to satisfy my cravings given my restrictions, my constant quest for crunchy foods remains unfulfilled.
 Perhaps it was my obsession with burnt toast in my previous life that still haunts me; regardless, no amount of crackling kale chips can suffice.
 Then, while snacking in New York, I stumbled upon the epitome of bread baskets at Cafe Clover, a clean eating haunt in the West Village known for their simplicity and purity of ingredients.
 Crisp crackers made entirely of seeds were innocently presented to me by my server, although our quick exchange of glances revealed shared knowledge that I was moments away from addiction.
-I’ve worked to replicate the recipe and achieve that delicate balance of sesame, flax, chia, pumpkin and sunflower seeds that enchanted my palate from the very first crunch.
+I’ve worked to replicate the recipe and achieve that delicate balance of sesame, flax, chia, hemp, pumpkin and sunflower seeds that enchanted my palate from the very first crunch.
 A smear of cashew cheese only enhances the magic.

 - 1/4 cup whole flax seeds